Maysa87/Api-Golang/README.md

 # Api-Golang
-RESTful API server with two endpoints; a repository of data about vintage jazz records.
+RESTful API server using postgres as database and Gorm; a repository of data about vintage jazz records.
-In this project I'll be storing the data in memory.
-* Storing data in memory means that the set of albums will be lost each time you stop the server, then recreated when you start it.

 ### Prerequisites
 * Go install for Mac